 - Inclement weather- Our indoor facility is the Quinta-Gamelin Community Center, just a short walk from our summer camp, and in the event of inclement weather, we will either begin camp indoors at that facility or move our camp to that facility if needed.
 Please consider that the size of our community center will limit the amount of children that we can accommodate safely on rainy days.
 In the event of extreme weather conditions we may have to cancel camp, so please refer to the town website at www.bristolri.us under "news flash" on the main page (scroll down) or call the office at 253-1611.

 - Schedule- The camp day begins promptly at 9AM and ends promptly at 3PM.
 Please pick up your child no later than 3:00.
 You MUST be on time.

-- Beach- Although we have the beach sand sifted and cleaned, we do not have control over what the tide brings in.We recommend that children bring aqua-socks or old sneakers for swimming.
+- Beach- Although we have the beach sand sifted and cleaned, we do not have control over what the tide deposits on our shore.We recommend that children bring aqua-socks or old sneakers for swimming.
 Don't forget the sunscreen!

 - Behavior- Neither physical nor verbal aggression will be tolerated.
 Children are encouraged to resolve conflicts in an appropriate manner and without the use of abusive language.
 Adults will be involved as needed.
 Parents will receive a notification of discipline or a phone call, and if the behavior continues, the child will not be allowed to return to camp.
 The Director will make the decision regarding a child's removal on a case-by-case basis.
 Also, any object or device which may be considered a dangerous weapon will be confiscated and the child will be sent home immediately after we contact the parents and/or proper authorities.